hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 ## Finishing up

 Install a few packages to get some apps to function natively with Wayland for the best compatibility and performance.
-See the
+See
 [the Master Tutorial](https://wiki.hyprland.org/Getting-Started/Master-Tutorial/#force-apps-to-use-wayland).

 Reboot your computer.